eead-csic-compbio/scripting_linux_shell/session0.md

 # Session 0: setup

 Computer scientists often start counting from zero.
+In this course, session 0 is about setting up the required environment for the course.

-For this course we are using a virtual machine to run Ubuntu 20.04.
+For this course we are using Ubuntu 20.04.

+## A virtual machine (VM)

 A virtual machine allows us to run a OS different from the one installed on our computer.

 One way to do this: TODO (explain this completely)